visal898/incident-response/README.md

 # incident-response
  DFIR teams are groups of people in an organization responsible for managing the response to a security incident, including gathering evidence of the incident, remediating its effects, and implementing controls to prevent the incident from recurring in the future.

-> A curated list of tools and resources for security incident response, aimed to help security analysts and [DFIR](http://www.acronymfinder.com/Digital-Forensics%2c-Incident-Response-%28DFIR%29.html) teams.

-Digital Forensics and Incident Response (DFIR) teams are groups of people in an organization responsible for managing the response to a security incident, including gathering evidence of the incident, remediating its effects, and implementing controls to prevent the incident from recurring in the future.

 ## Contents

 - [Adversary Emulation](#adversary-emulation)